nf-core/raredisease/docs/usage.md

 | vep_cache_version             | vep_filters<sup>6</sup>        |
 | vep_cache                     | score_config_snv<sup>7</sup>   |

-<sup>1</sup>Genome version is used by vep.
+<sup>1</sup>Genome version is used by VEP.
 You have the option to choose between GRCh37 and GRCh38.<br />
-<sup>2</sup>Path to vcf files and their indices used by vcfanno.
+<sup>2</sup>Path to VCF files and their indices used by vcfanno.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/vcfanno_resources.txt).<br />
-<sup>3</sup>Path to a vcfanno configration file.
+<sup>3</sup>Path to a vcfanno configuration file.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/vcfanno_config.toml).<br />
-<sup>4</sup>Gnomad vcf file can be downloaded from [here] (https://gnomad.broadinstitute.org/downloads).<br />
+<sup>4</sup>gnomAD VCF file can be downloaded from [here] (https://gnomad.broadinstitute.org/downloads).<br />
-<sup>5</sup>Used by genmod while modeling the variants.
+<sup>5</sup>Used by GENMOD while modeling the variants.
 Contains a list of loci that show [reduced penetrance](https://medlineplus.gov/genetics/understanding/inheritance/penetranceexpressivity/) in people.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/reduced_penetrance.tsv).<br />
-<sup>6</sup> This file contains a list of candidate genes(HGNC ids) that is used to split the variants into a canditate variants and research variants.
-Research variants contain all the variants.
-While candidate variants are a subset of research variants and are associated with candidate genes.
+<sup>6</sup>This file contains a list of candidate genes (with [HGNC](https://www.genenames.org/) IDs) that is used to split the variants into candidate variants and research variants.
+Research variants contain all the variants, while candidate variants are a subset of research variants and are associated with candidate genes.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/hgnc.txt).<br />
-<sup>7</sup>Used by genmod for ranking the variants.
+<sup>7</sup>Used by GENMOD for ranking the variants.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/rank_model_snv.ini).<br />

 ##### 7. SV annotation & Ranking